What is Technical Analysis?

 Candlesticks pattern is created to represent open, high, low & close points.

 There are bullish candles, bearish candle patterns.

-The green candle indicated bullish & red candle indicated bearish.
+The green cande indicated for bullish & red candle indicated for bearish.

 Some most used time frames are: